HOW TO PREVENT ENVIRONMENTAL PERFECTIONISM: Too Much “Sustainability” Isn’t Sustainable

 Sustainability & the Real World

-Whenever I tried to make something completely pure and clean and unpolluting happen on my land, various realities would always drive me towards some technology or material or method that was way below my ideals.
+Whenever I tried to make something completely pure, clean and unpolluting happen on my land, various realities would always drive me towards some technology or material or method that was way below my ideals.
 It was really quite debilitating.
 For example, my original plan was to build only with wood sustainably harvested from my property.
-But how do I turn poplar trees into useful building materials when they’re round, upright and standing half a mile from my building site?
+But how do I turn poplar trees into useful building materials when they’re round, upright and standing a quarter-mile from my building site?
 I had no tractor, no sawmill and no wagon to move the wood.
 I struggled with the logs by hand, dragged them to my building site with my 18-year-old pickup truck, then sawed them into beams with the tiny, homeowner-grade chainsaw, the only one I owned at the time.
 Slow, inefficient, tiring, not particularly sustainable and poplar beams aren’t much good anyway.
 As soon as I broke down and started buying at least some building materials delivered by a diesel-powered truck, my plans and progress took off.

 Click here to read a detailed account of our 30+ years homesteading on Manitoulin Island, Canada, and how the environmental perfectionism thing played out.